REOPENING OREGON UPDATE (as of July 24)

 ▪ Increased travel is allowed throughout Oregon, though staying local is still recommended to prevent overloading county health systems.

 ▪ Restaurants and bars will have 10 pm curfews

 ▪ Pools and sports courts have reopened under new guidance.

 ▪ Indoor and outdoor activities such as bowling, batting cages, and mini golf, have reopened under new guidance.

 ▪ Recreational sports can resume in a limited form, under strict physical distancing guidance.

 The Governor announced that high risk large gatherings such as conventions, festivals, major concerts and live audience sporting events will need to be cancelled at least through September.
 Restarting events of this size will require a reliable treatment or prevention, like a vaccine, which is many months off.
 Further guidance on large events will be provided in the coming months.

 The state will not move into Phase 3 until there is a reliable treatment or vaccine.
 See more details about the state’s three phases of reopening at: https://www.oregon.gov/newsroom/Pages/NewsDetail.aspx?newsid=36579 .
 It’s also important to remember the Governor’s plan may change and it could affect Lane County and Cottage Grove.

 Face Coverings: Under new statewide guidance for face coverings, all businesses must provide face coverings and require employees to wear them.
-In public, all Oregonians must wear a face covering on public transit, and it is strongly recommended that Oregonians wear a face covering in settings like grocery stores where physical distancing is difficult to maintain.
+In public, all Oregonians must wear a face covering on public transit, in indoor public places and in outdoor places where social distancing is not possible.